MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/manage-serviceaccounts.md

 > You'll need to use an account that belongs to the **Domain Admins** security group or has been delegated the **Create msDS-GroupManagedServiceAccount objects** permission to run the following commands.
 > The [New-ADServiceAccount](/powershell/module/addsadministration/new-adserviceaccount?view=win10-ps&preserve-view=true) cmdlet is part of the AD PowerShell Tools from [Remote Server Administration Tools](/troubleshoot/windows-server/system-management-components/remote-server-administration-tools).

+We recommend you create separate gMSA accounts for your dev, test, and production environments.

+### Instructions for creating gMSA account for domain joined container hosts use case

 ```powershell
 # Replace 'WebApp01' and 'contoso.com' with your own gMSA and domain names, respectively